 How You Can Improve Your Financial Literacy

-There are many ways to improve your financial knowledge, including reading personal finance books, attending financial education classes or webinars, seeking out one-on-one financial counseling, and using online resources and tools (psst check out the Nav.it Money App) to track and manage your finances.
+There are many ways to improve your financial knowledge, including reading personal finance books, attending financial education classes or webinars, seeking out one-on-one financial counseling, and using online resources and tools (psst check out the Nav.it At Work app) to track and manage your finances.

 It’s also important to stay informed about changes in the financial landscape, such as new tax laws, investment trends, etc. Have trouble keeping up?
 Check out some of our favorite finfluencers.
 By taking proactive steps to improve your financial literacy, you can gain greater control over your finances, reduce financial stress, and achieve your financial goals.